Atriya squared his shoulders toward Benson. A part of him warned that this was a mistake, but now he was committed.

 “I didn’t.”
 Atriya bit the words out.

-Unruffled, Benson continued, “If you asked me, and I was Crew?
+Unruffled, Benson went on.
+“If you asked me, and I was Crew?
 I’d never take that damn thing off.
 Hell, even without your guns, you can still fight like a motherfucker juiced on the brain boosts and hormone dumps.”

 “Last chance, Kishchan.
 Kiss the ring or—”

 Grasping the finger between both hands like he was holding a nutcracker, he squeezed matter-of-factly and bent it backwards.
-He bore down on the digit as hard and quick as he could and was rewarded with a stomach-turning pop.
+He bore down on the digit as hard and quick as he could, and was rewarded with a stomach-turning pop.

-The thing that made him truly frightening, however, was his ability to snap out devastatingly forceful strikes in rapid succession.
-Every one of his hits had knockout power behind them, yet he could throw each blow with the speed of a jab.
-Verus had tried to clarify that talent by training him to focus on being aware of an opponent’s rhythm as well as focusing on the finer points of how to redirect momentum and energy.
+By nature, the quality that made Atriya a formidable hand-to-hand fighter was his explosiveness and aggression.
+He was a little taller than average and solidly built, though not overly so, which made him effective in a fight due to a decent amount of inherent mass.
+The thing that made him truly frightening, however, was his ability to snap out forceful strikes in rapid succession.
+All his hits had knockout power behind them, yet he could throw each blow with the speed of a jab.
+Verus had tried to clarify that talent by training him to focus on being aware of an opponent’s rhythm, as well as focusing on the finer points of how to redirect momentum and energy.

 His new opponent was feeling every bit of that ingrained volatility as Atriya locked up his arms, buried his head in his opponent’s chest, and drove him violently back—deeper into the alley.
 The move allowed him to pin his adversary against the wall while creating some distance between himself and the other three.

 The unnamed guy who had taken the head butt was in the process of standing up and collecting himself.
 Looked like he would soon be back in it as well.
-Atriya had done some damage, but he hadn’t taken out any of the four just yet.
+Atriya had done some damage, but he hadn’t taken out any of the four.
+Not yet.
 James looked like he had recovered from the broken finger—at least enough to fight—and from the way he was handling his knife, it seemed as if his uninjured hand was his dominant one.

 Fuck.
 Should have gone for the other hand.

 Atriya saw that he had a little breathing room.
 Maybe they wanted to let the threat of visible weapons settle in.
-Or they were afraid to rush him after seeing the violence of his initial attack.
+Or maybe they were afraid to rush him after seeing the violence of his attacks.
 Whatever it was, he was grateful for the space.
 It gave him the chance to reach in his jacket and click out his baton.
-It made a dry metallic sound as it extended away from his right hand.
+The weapon made a dry metallic sound as it extended away from his hand.

 Fucking sheep.
-Wasn’t going to get any help there.
+No help there.

 Wait for it.

-He didn’t completely register what Benson shouted, something along the lines of “Fucking get him!” probably, but he was ready for what happened next.
-The four of them came at him quickly.
-James—the one with the mangled off hand—led the charge, pain forgotten for the possibility of some revenge.
-The others were to his side and followed slightly behind.
-Atriya’s grip on his baton tightened.
+He didn’t register what Benson shouted—probably something along the lines of “Fucking get him!”—but he was ready for what happened next.
+The four of them came at him.
+James—the one with the mangled off hand—led the charge, the pain of his broken finger momentarily cast.
+The others were stuck to his sides and followed closely behind.

 Happy reconstructive surgery motherfucker.